 - Manitoba Paid Work Experience Tax Credits (PWETC) provide incentives to employers who offer work experiences to qualified apprentices and recently certified journeypersons.
 Eligible trades include both Red Seal and non-Red-Seal trades, including landscape horticulturist.
 A 15% credit on wages and salaries to a maximum of $5,000 per apprentice per year is available for hiring apprentices through all levels of apprenticeship and for hiring journeypersons for the first two years.
 The rural and northern bonus for hiring Level 1 and 2 apprentices provides a total 20% credit on wages and salaries, with a cap of $5,000 per year per apprentice.

 The in-class technical training for landscape horticulturists is currently completed in three 11-week blocks.
 Apprentices typically complete one block of in-class training per year.
 Those apprentices with a year or two of work experience prior to registering for technical training tend to be the most successful.

 Wondering if this is the right fit for your business?

 Manitoba is home to a vibrant community of Landscape Horticulturist Journeypersons that have successfully completed the apprenticeship program.
 They own their own businesses, work in all sectors of the industry and employee their own apprentices.
 For obvious reasons, they are great supporters of the program and excited to talk about their experience as an apprentice, journeyman and employer.
-Connect with one or more these Red Seal Landscape Horticulturists on the MBNLA Professional Development committee; Stephanie Walker, Guy Dowhy, Jaime Chavez, or Aaron Szuck, to learn how to grow your business with Apprenticeship.
+Connect with one or more these Red Seal Landscape Horticulturists on the MBNLA Professional Development committee; Casey Norman, Guy Dowhy, Jaime Chavez, or Aaron Szuck, to learn how to grow your business with Apprenticeship.